asdqdsa/yt_playback_ff/README.md

 Go To about:addons in your browser \
 Click Options -> debug Add-ons \
 Click Load Temporary Add-on... \
-Select JSON file *manifest.json* within cloned folder \
+Select JSON file _manifest.json_ within cloned folder \
 Open and play any youtube video [https://www.youtube.com/] \
 Change speed of the video with extension

 ## Known bugs

-Current speed won't update if speed changes \
+fixed: Current speed won't update if speed changes \